qfpl/reflex-tutorial/blog/drafts/reflex/basics/events.md

 We've already seen that we can create `Event`s that might be occurring in the same frame as other `Event`s

-That means when we want to work with multiple `Event`s, we need to be able to handle the case where several `Event`s are active in the same frame.
+That means when we want to work with multiple `Event`s, we need to be able to handle the case where several of the `Event`s are firing in the same frame.

 We're going to explore that by working on something that you might have come across this before as part of the game (or programming problem) known as [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz).
 If you haven't come across it before then it is worth taking a look before we continue.